achromalia/achromalia/README.md

-### Hey I'm D4X
+### Hey I'm dax

 [![Github Follow](https://img.shields.io/github/followers/daxontop?style=social)](https://github.com/daxontop)

-## I'm a Programmer and a Cybersecurity Veteran Researcher
+## I'm a Programmer
-- I develop programs for cybersecurity researchers and people new to the whole coding concept
+- I develop programs and websites
 - I'm currently interested in Javascript and Python development
-- I've Been in this field for almost a year now
+- I've Been doing this for 2 years by now

 ### Connect with me: